xiaosha007/React-Nodejs-assessment/README.md

 # The frontend folder contains all the react code for front end

 # Before running both server and frontend, please run npm i to install all the necessary modules
-# enter npm start in terminal to start